superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/tutorials/routing_integration.rst

 Enable PHPCR persistence backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure PHPCR persistence backend is enabled in CMF RoutingBundle.
+Make sure the PHPCR persistence backend is enabled in CMF RoutingBundle.

-You need to enable the PHPCR as a persistence backend for SWPMultiTenancyBundle as well to fully integrate this bundle
+You need to enable the PHPCR as a persistence backend for the SWPMultiTenancyBundle and fully integrate this bundle
 with the CMF RoutingBundle.
-Add the following lines to the config file:
+Add the following lines to the configuration file:

 .. code-block:: yaml